"One of those very special artists who has been given a wonderful mind coupled with an organic, kinesthetic musical understanding..."

 As a pianist, Ms. Smithorn has given solo, chamber, and lecture performances at the Steinway Recital Hall of St. Louis, the Nelson Atkins Museum of Art, the Diastole Scholars Center, the Brevard Music Festival, and the Eastman School of Music, among others.
 She is an instructor in applied piano at Severn School and a teaching artist with MyCincinnati and the Baltimore Symphony Orchestra’s OrchKids, two music education programs for underserved communities.

 Ms. Smithorn was the founder and conductor of Ad Hoc, an award-winning chamber ensemble which was nominated as a "Maverick Classical Music Ensemble" on ArtsJournal's Sandow.
-She is a finalist for the New World Symphony's Conducting Fellowship and was nominated for the Conductor's Guild Thelma A. Robinson Award, a biennial award for promising young conductors.
+She has been a finalist for fellowships with the New World Symphony Orchestra and the Chautauqua Institute and was nominated for the Conductor's Guild Thelma A. Robinson Award, a biennial award for promising young conductors.
 She has received career development awards from the Rislov Foundation in Ann Arbor, the Arts and Cultural Council of Greater Rochester, and the Anna Sosenko Assist Trust in New York City.

 Ms. Smithorn recently completed a master’s degree in orchestral conducting from the University of Cincinnati College-Conservatory of Music, where she studied with Mark Gibson, and completed further graduate studies at the Peabody Conservatory, where she studied with Marin Alsop and Markand Thakar.